MAKIZ/Whac-A-Squid/readme.md

 I will make a better interface.
 I will add animation.
-i will change my vanilla Js to jquery.
+I will change my vanilla Js to jquery.
+I will add sounds